Colin S. Smith: Biography

 Smith was born in Edinburgh, Scotland, to George and Violet Smith.
-He came to faith in Christ and later sensed God's calling to pastoral ministry.
-He attended the London School of Theology where he obtained a Bachelor of Arts in Theology and a Master of Philosophy.
-During this time he was also an active member of the Fellowship of Independent Evangelical Churches, where he served as its president.
-From 1980 to 1996, he served as senior pastor of Enfield Evangelical Free Church located in Enfield, UK.
-In 1996, Smith became the senior pastor of The Orchard Evangelical Free Church and currently holds the longest tenure as senior pastor in that church's history.
+He came to faith in Christ and later felt called by God to pastoral ministry.
+He attended the London School of Theology where he obtained a Bachelor of Arts in theology and a Master of Philosophy.
+During this time he was a member of the Fellowship of Independent Evangelical Churches, where he served as its president.
+From 1980 to 1996, he was senior pastor of Enfield Evangelical Free Church in Enfield, UK.
+In 1996, Smith became the senior pastor of The Orchard Evangelical Free Church.
+He held the longest tenure as senior pastor in that church's history before preaching his last sermon as senior pastor on April 27th, 2025.

+Smith announced his stepping down from being senior pastor of The Orchard Evangelical Free Church in January of 2025 where he announced his intent to focus full time on Open the Bible.
+He intends to not fully withdraw from The Orchard and rather serve as Pastor Emeritus.
+He will be succeeded by Brad Wetherell.

 Smith met his wife, Karen, at the London School of Theology.
-They have two sons, Andrew and David.
+They have two sons.

-Ministry
+Career

-In addition to being the senior pastor of The Orchard, Smith is also a respected author and has a nationally broadcast radio program, Unlocking the Bible, which is produced by Moody Bible Institute.
-He is a council member of The Gospel Coalition and he has been a frequent speaker at Moody Bible for Founder's Week and has also made several appearances on the Total Living Network (TLN).
+Smith is an author and has a nationally broadcast radio program, Open the Bible.
+He is a council member of The Gospel Coalition, has been a speaker at Moody Bible for Founder's Week and has made several appearances on the Total Living Network.